 Unfortunately, the Cuillin were capped in cloud during most of the walk

-Was nice to get my first ever view of the Dubh Ridge - it looks steeper than I imagined it would be.
-I hope to do this route sometime in the future.
+than I imagined it would be.
+I hope to do this route at some point in the future.

-We ascended towards the monument and then up the ridge towards the twin tops of Sgurr na Stri.
+We made our ascent towards the monument and then up the ridge towards the twin tops of Sgurr na Stri.

 Dubh Ridge and start of Druim nan Ramh ridge:

-Myself and Bob visited the West-top first while Dave visited the East-top, then
+Bob and I visited the west-top first while Dave visited the east-top, then

 The views from the summit were still pretty-good despite the cloud but was this really the best view in Scotland?

-To answer this, I’ll need to come back to find out.
+To answer this, I definitely need to come back to find out.